 ‘Conservatism’ in America’s politics means ‘Let’s keep the niggers in their place.’
 And ‘liberalism’ means ‘Let’s keep the knee-grows in their place – but tell them we’ll treat them a little better; let’s fool them more, with more promises.’
 With these choices, I felt that the American black man only needed to choose which one to be eaten by, the ‘liberal’ fox or the ‘conservative’ wolf – because both of them would eat him.
 [At least] in a wolf’s den, I’d always known exactly where I stood; I’d watch the dangerous wolf closer than I would the smooth, sly fox.
 The wolf’s very growling would keep me alert and fighting him to survive, whereas I might be lulled and fooled by the tricky fox.

 4. Why Liberalism Failed

-Patrick Deneen’s latest book is an easy, yet thorough read into one of the most relevant discussions of our time.
-Yet despite the topic’s often polarised nature, Deneen approaches the conversation outside of the typical left/right spectrum, instead looking at how both the left and the right have contributed to the failure of liberalism as a guiding force in society and governance.
-The book devotes chapters to issues such as individualism and statism, technology’s double sided role in expanding liberty, the changing role of the liberal arts and the degradation of citizenship.
-Drawing on the conceptions of liberalism’s founding philosophers as well as the current phenomena of Trump and Brexit, this book is an enlightening read for those with a desire to question the modern project.
+Patrick Deneen’s latest book is an accessible, yet thorough read into one of the most relevant discussions of our time.
+Despite the topic’s often polarising nature, Deneen approaches the conversation outside of the typical left/right spectrum, instead looking at how both the left and the right have contributed to the failure of liberalism as a guiding force in society and governance.
+The book devotes chapters to issues such as individualism and statism, technology’s double sided role in expanding liberty, the changing role of the liberal arts, and the degradation of citizenship.
+Drawing on the theories of liberalism’s founding philosophers, as well as the current phenomena of Trump and Brexit, this book is an enlightening read for those with a desire to question the modern project.